abcnorio/nspawn-aiml/Readme.md

 ## Security

 The systemd-nspawn approach shares the same kernel with the host which may be a security risk [1](https://unix.stackexchange.com/questions/145739/what-makes-systemd-nspawn-still-unsuitable-for-secure-container-setups) in case of kernel exploits.
 This is the same situation with [docker](https://opensource.com/business/14/7/docker-security-selinux).
 It can be run as a [non-privileged user](https://wiki.archlinux.org/title/Systemd-nspawn#Unprivileged_containers) but only one non-privileged user per container.
-However, systemd-nspawn is like a chroot environment and in contrast to chroot virtualizes the whole file system hierarchy and process tree.
+However, systemd-nspawn is like a `chroot` environment and in contrast to `chroot` virtualizes the whole file system hierarchy and process tree.
 The [man-page](https://www.freedesktop.org/software/systemd/man/latest/systemd-nspawn.html#Security%20Options) offers much more fine-tuning for security which is **not covered by this tutorial**.
+The `systemd service` allows for more [sandboxing options](https://www.redhat.com/sysadmin/mastering-systemd).
-Whether and how systemd-nspawn can be infected by malware is difficult to assess, but it is certainly more secure than not using it and installing AI/ML plugins directly on the host.
-Of course one can switch to [LXC](https://wiki.archlinux.org/title/Linux_Containers) or kvm/ [libvirt](https://wiki.archlinux.org/title/Libvirt) full virtualization.
-It is not the goal of this tutorial to make a definite proposal about the most secure approach but to provide a manageable and practical solution for ordinary users without in-depth knowledge of *nix systems and security features.
+Whether and how `systemd-nspawn` can be infected by malware is difficult to assess, but it is certainly more secure than not using it and installing AI/ML plugins directly on the host - without any kind of jail/ sandbox/ whatever.
+Of course one can switch to [`LXC`](https://wiki.archlinux.org/title/Linux_Containers) or `kvm`/ [`libvirt`](https://wiki.archlinux.org/title/Libvirt) full virtualization.
+It is not the goal of this tutorial to make a definite proposal about the most secure approach but to provide a manageable and practical solution for ordinary users without in-depth knowledge of `*nix` systems and security features.
 If someone has this knowledge, just go ahead and extend the points made here or question them - esp. if easier solutions are possible.
+Be aware that dropping capabilities to `systemd service` can decrease the security and not enhance it.
+One should also combine approaches like `systemd-nspawn` with [`firejail`](https://firejail.wordpress.com/) or the more complicated [bubblewrap](https://github.com/containers/bubblewrap), [apparmor](https://www.apparmor.net/) or [SELinux](https://www.redhat.com/de/topics/linux/what-is-selinux).
+Be also aware that allowing network access or access to /dev (required for GPUs) is a security risk, but one that cannot easily be avoided.
+For AI/ML engines one can shutdown the network while working and allow only for upgrades and installations (high security risk!), but the access to /dev is essential to be able to use the GPU.

 ## Files